Preventive healthcare: Child mortality

 In 2010, 7.6 million children died before reaching the age of 5.
 While this is a decrease from 9.6 million in 2000, it was still far from the fourth Millennium Development Goal to decrease child mortality by two-thirds by 2015.
 Of these deaths, about 64% were due to infection including diarrhea, pneumonia, and malaria.
 About 40% of these deaths occurred in neonates (children ages 1–28 days) due to pre-term birth complications.
 The highest number of child deaths occurred in Africa and Southeast Asia.
 As of 2015 in Africa, almost no progress has been made in reducing neonatal death since 1990.
 In 2010, India, Nigeria, Democratic Republic of the Congo, Pakistan, and China contributed to almost 50% of global child deaths.
 Targeting efforts in these countries is essential to reducing the global child death rate.

 Child mortality is caused by factors including poverty, environmental hazards, and lack of maternal education.
 In 2003, the World Health Organization created a list of interventions in the following table that were judged economically and operationally "feasible," based on the healthcare resources and infrastructure in 42 nations that contribute to 90% of all infant and child deaths.
 The table indicates how many infant and child deaths could have been prevented in 2000, assuming universal healthcare coverage.

 Preventive methods

+Smoking

+For primary smoking prevention, education, warning about the dangers of tobacco and counseling is employed.
+Tobacco control may include a ban on tobacco advertising and sponsorship, see MPOWER tobacco control.
+Secondary prevention includes protecting people from smoke with bans in public buildings for example, offering cessation.